fergalquinn77/project2_t2/README.md

 ### Personal Development

 - This project took three attempts.
-My first attempt (on a [separate repo](https://github.com/fergalquinn77/project2.git)) my my first solo Javascript project was an excercise in understanding JavaScript and how it fits in with the DOM.
-It had alot of changes and commit's so I felt it was best to start the project again with a [new repo](https://github.com/fergalquinn77/project2_t2.git).
-The new repo project had functionally worked fine but I felt it had a poor user experience - especially in [desktop view](assets/images/homepage-game.jpg).
+My first attempt (on a [separate repo](https://github.com/fergalquinn77/project2.git)) was my first JavaScript project.
+It turned out to be learning experience with JavaScript and figuring out how it fits in with the DOM.
+It had a lot of changes and commit's so I felt it was best to start the project again with a [new repo](https://github.com/fergalquinn77/project2_t2.git).
+The new repo project/website functionally worked fine but I felt it had a poor user experience - especially in [desktop view](assets/images/homepage-game.jpg).
 I should have given more thought to the layout and game-flow.
-The [previous wireframe](assets/images/wireframe-game.jpg).
+The [previous wireframe](assets/images/wireframe-game.jpg) didn't give enough thought to UX.

 - I felt it was best to relook at the website design.
 I redesigned the website using a more thought out [wireframe](<#wireframes>).
 The new design required much more work on Html/CSS which I feel paid off in many ways in the end.
 The website delivers a better UX and I learnt a huge amount about HTML/CSS areas I needed to improve my knowledge on, like positioning and display of elements.
 The tutors were a great help here.